 - Metal Gear Solid: Peace Walker (2010) for the PSP.

-- Metal Gear Rising: Revengeance (2013), a spin-off set four years after the events of MGS4 for the PS3, Xbox 360 and Microsoft Windows.
+- Metal Gear Rising: Revengeance (2013), a spin-off set four years after the events of MGS4 released for the PS3, Xbox 360 and Microsoft Windows.

+If the Metal Gear games were just straight military survival games I wouldn’t be giving them so much praise.
+The gameplay is fun, but my favorite aspects are the drama and, surprisingly, the humor.
 Kojima has an amusing habit of breaking the fourth wall in his games.
 The first time he did it was in the original Metal Gear when Snake’s commander Big Boss contacts him with the message:

 This is Big Boss